jankrepl/jankrepl.github.io/_drafts/MCMC-animation.md

 # Introduction
 Markov Chain Monte Carlo (MCMC) is a widely popular technique in Bayesian statistics.
-Namely, it is used for posteriori distribution sampling since the analytical form is very often untrackable.
+It is used for posteriori distribution sampling since the analytical form is very often untrackable.
 In this post, however, we are going to use it to generate animations from static images/logos.
 Incidentally, it might serve as an introduction to MCMC and rejection sampling.
 The idea is based on a great open source package **imcmc** ([link](https://github.com/ColCarroll/imcmc)) that is built upon **PyMC3** ([link](https://github.com/pymc-devs/pymc3)).

 # Preliminaries